 Step 3, Apply the 90/10 Treat Rule

+The 90/10 Rule, where treats account for no more than 10% of your dog’s daily calorie intake, is a simple guardrail that most owners have never heard of, let alone applied.
 Here’s what it looks like in practice: A Golden on a 720-calorie weight-loss diet has a maximum treat budget of 72 calories per day.
 A single standard commercial dog biscuit can contain 50–80 calories.
 Most owners are giving three to five of these per day, which can blow the entire calorie target before dinner.
+The Floof Bias makes it easy to over-treat.
+When your dog looks plush and round, a few extra biscuits feel harmless.
+They’re not.
+Low-calorie treat swaps that actually work:- Baby carrots: ~4 calories each, crunchy, satisfying, most Goldens love them

 - Plain cucumber slices: ~1 calorie each, hydrating and gentle on digestion